Dixon, Missouri

-Dixon is a city in northern Pulaski County, Missouri, United States, with a population of 1,549 at the time of the 2010 census.
+Dixon is a city in northern Pulaski County, Missouri, United States.
+As of the 2020 census, Dixon had a population of 1,232.

 History

 Dixon was platted in 1869 at the time a railroad was extended through to the neighborhood and a post office bearing the name of the town has been in operation since that time.
 The community takes its name from Dixon, Illinois, the native home of a share of the railway builders.

 Geography

 The city is in the northeast corner of Pulaski County and is one mile south of the Pulaski-Maries county line.
 The headwaters of the north flowing Maries River are located along the northwest edge of the community.
 Streams along the south and east sides of the city flow into the Gasconade River, which is approximately five miles to the southeast.
 The community is served by State highways 28 and 133.

 According to the United States Census Bureau, the city has a total area of 1.01 sqmi, all land.